nvidia-holoscan/holohub/applications/ssd_detection_endoscopy_tools/app_dev_process/README.md

 Let's walk through how to access the specific tensor outputs from our SSD model in this example.

-From looking at the ONNX model (via [netron.app](http://netron.app) or some other way), we know the names of the output tensors are `OUTPUT__LOC` and `OUTPUT__LABEL`.
+From looking at the ONNX model (via [netron.app](http://netron.app) or some other way), while the names of the output tensors are `OUTPUT__LOC` and `OUTPUT__LABEL`, it's not required in InferenceOp to explicitly state the output tensor names.
+Here we name the two output tensors `inference_output_tensor_loc` and `inference_output_tensor_label` for interacting with downstream operators.
 Therefore in the config yaml file we can specify

 ```
-detection_inference:  # TensorRtInference
+detection_inference:
+  backend: "trt"
+  pre_processor_map:
+    "ssd": ["source_video"]
+  model_path_map:
-  model_file_path: "/byom/models/endo_ssd/epoch24.onnx"
+    "ssd": "/byom/models/endo_ssd/epoch24.onnx"
-  engine_cache_dir: "/byom/models/endo_ssd/epoch24_engines"
-  input_tensor_names:
-    - source_video
-  input_binding_names:
-    - INPUT__0
-  output_tensor_names:
-    - inference_output_tensor_loc
-    - inference_output_tensor_label
-  output_binding_names:
-    - OUTPUT__LOC
-    - OUTPUT__LABEL
-  force_engine_update: false
+  inference_map:
+    "ssd": ["inference_output_tensor_loc", "inference_output_tensor_label"]
-  verbose: true
+  enable_fp16: true
-  max_workspace_size: 2147483648
-  enable_fp16_: false
 ```
-to name the two output tensors `inference_output_tensor_loc` and `inference_output_tensor_label` for interacting with downstream operators.

-Even though the ONNX model and the `detection_inference` wrapped operator outputs multiple tensors, its output is 'one message' (one Entity object in GXF).
-You can see that it has one output port (one transmitter which is ['tx'](https://docs.nvidia.com/clara-holoscan/sdk-user-guide/clara_holoscan_extensions.html#id6)).
+Even though the ONNX model and the `detection_inference`  operator outputs multiple tensors, its output is 'one message' (one Entity object in GXF).
+You can see that it has one output port (one transmitter which is `transmitter`).

-An Entity is like a map so it can include multiple GXF components.
-For the the reason, GXF is using an Entity (message) as TensorMap.
+An Entity is like a map so it can include multiple tensor components.
+For the the reason, Holoscan is using an Entity (message) as TensorMap.
-In this (two tensor output names), the downstream operator can define only one input port in the `setup()` method for the output port of TensorRTInferenceOp:
+In this (two tensor output names), the downstream operator can define only one input port in the `setup()` method for the output port of InferenceOp:

 ```
 def setup(self, spec: OperatorSpec):